 Sunday, Day 1: Jeffreys Neck (8-14 miles)

-Check in at the Ipswich Inn and Kaede Bed and Breakfast after 1 pm.
-At 4:00 we’ll take a 10 mile ride to Jeffrey’s Neck, cross the Great Salt Marsh and enjoy a spectacular view of Plum Island, Cape Ann, and the Atlantic.
+Check in at the Ipswich Inn and Kaede Bed and Breakfast and take a 10 mile ride to Jeffrey’s Neck, cross the Great Salt Marsh and enjoy a spectacular view of Plum Island, Cape Ann, and the Atlantic.
 On our return into town we enjoy a nice out and back ride on Labor in Vain Road.
 (When we get to the bridge, you’ll know how the road got its name).
 Turkey Shore and Labor in Vain Roads take us out to Gould’s Creek, which runs in opposite directions depending on the tide.
 Our return takes us along the Ipswich River and some of the oldest parts of town.
-Ride time is about an hour, with frequent informational stops.
+Ride time is about an hour.

-The van is placed ahead of time in Salem to offer a limited number of participants a ride back to Ipswich.
-You may also take the commuter rail from Salem to Ipswich for a nominal price.
+You may take the commuter rail from Salem to Ipswich for a nominal price.
 Bikes are allowed except during rush hours.

 Short Ride: Essex and Crane Beach.
 This relaxed ride takes us along wooded back roads to historic Essex, one of colonial America’s first ship-building towns.
 While in Essex we often stop by the Essex Historical Society’s Shipbuilding Museum.
 Our ride turns back toward Ipswich and continues to Crane Beach, where you can enjoy a gorgeous hike in the dunes, returning along the pristine beach.
 Have lunch at the Beach or back in Ipswich.